cura-loucura/YouKnowMCP/README.md

 # YouKnowMCP

-**A curated knowledge search system for handcrafted personal knowledge bases**
+**A curated knowledge search system for your handcrafted personal digital brain**

 YouKnowMCP is designed for **carefully curated, human-refined knowledge** rather than raw data aggregation.
-Transform your thoughtfully structured markdown knowledge files into a searchable, intelligent MCP (Model Context Protocol) server that respects the deliberate curation you’ve invested in your knowledge.
+Transform your thoughtfully structured markdown (or other) knowledge files into a searchable, intelligent MCP (Model Context Protocol) server that respects the deliberate curation you’ve invested in your knowledge.

-Unlike traditional note-taking tools that mix raw capture with processed information, or AI systems that aggregate vast amounts of unvetted data, YouKnowMCP is built for **quality over quantity** - serving your personally distilled, verified, and structured insights.
+Unlike traditional note-taking tools that mix raw capture with processed information, or AI systems that aggregate vast amounts of unvetted data, YouKnowMCP is built for **quality over quantity** - serving your personally distilled, verified, and structured insights to be used with your preferred AI model.

+The knowlege (KnowFiles) are plug-and-play, and you can curate your information, be that book summaries, personal recipes, life events or whatever you want to record and make it available in a friendly way to your LLM.
+So instead of uploading your whole book library, you only make available the information bits (KnowBits) of your content that you created using your preferred way (AI summary, personal notes, etc).

 ## 🎯 Core Philosophy

-- **Handcrafted knowledge**: Built for curated insights, not automated content aggregation
+- **Handcrafted knowledge**: Built your KnowFiles for curated insights, not automated content aggregation
 - **Human-refined data**: Each knowledge item represents deliberate synthesis and understanding
 - **Separation of concerns**: Knowledge curation happens elsewhere, YouKnowMCP handles intelligent retrieval
 - **Domain isolation**: Each knowledge area maintains its own conceptual boundaries and expertise
 - **API-first**: Access your curated knowledge through any interface via MCP protocol
-- **Multilingual support**: Handle knowledge in multiple languages within the same domain
+- **Multilingual support**: Handle knowledge in multiple languages within the same domain via keyword matching (manually created).

 ## 🔍 Quality-Focused Approach